mtkresearch/BreezeApp/BreezeApp_v2/breeze-app-router/docs/API_REFERENCE.md

 }
 ```

-### `StreamingRunner` & `FlowStreamingRunner`
+### `FlowStreamingRunner`
-Optional interfaces for runners that support streaming responses.
-It is highly recommended to implement `FlowStreamingRunner` for modern, coroutine-based streaming.
+An optional interface for runners that support modern, coroutine-based streaming responses.
+This is the preferred way to handle streaming.

 **Core API:**
 ```kotlin